10 Ways to Support Local Businesses & Restaurants During COVID-19

 8. Encourage friends & family to shop locally

 Share information about how to support these small businesses with those closest to you.
-Maybe this means buying a friend a gift card, or convincing your family to order take-out from your favorite local restaurant.
+Maybe this means buying a friend a gift card, convincing your family to order take-out from your favorite local restaurant, or sharing a list of your favorite locally-owed places on social media.
 Either way, the more we can use our resources to support others, the better.

 9. Use Paypal, Apple Pay, Venmo, etc. when possible